krunalgedia/CovidTestingApp_MigrateOnPrem_To_HybridCloud/README.md

 Project Objective:

-Migrate a Covid Testing real web application of a luxury hotel chain to Scalable Hybrid Cloud environment.
+Migrate a Covid Testing real web application of a luxury hotel chain to a Scalable Hybrid Cloud environment.

 ## Table of Contents